Grohden/grHourInput/README.md

 So something like `{{ 1,5 | floatToHourFormat }}` will give you *1h 30m*

 ##Demo
-Well, its in the demo folder now, i'm not good or don't know were to write one aside from github. i'm still referencing the build folder, need to change this latter..
+You can find a demo at https://grohden.github.io/grHourInput/ Also the project has the same demo in the demo folder

 ##Notes
 Since angular itself has <a href='https://docs.angularjs.org/api/ng/input/input%5Bnumber%5D'>problems</a> with HTML5 validation